 Opportunities (Pipeline) by Campaign metric measures the number of potential deals in the sales pipeline for each marketing campaign, allowing businesses to track the success of their marketing efforts in generating qualified leads.

-Opportunities (Campaign insights) is a metric in SharpSpring that shows the number of potential sales opportunities generated by a campaign, allowing you to track the effectiveness of your marketing efforts.
+Opportunities Won metric measures the number and value of deals won through a campaign, allowing you to track the effectiveness of your marketing efforts in converting leads to customers.